Dipole-dipole scattering: summing large Pomeron loops in non-linear evolution with leading twist kernel: Entropy of produced gluons

 We would like to emphasize that both the value of the entropy and the multiplicity distributions at large $z$ follows directly from QCD evolution equations and the $t$-channel unitarity constraints of \eq{MPSI}.
 Bearing this in mind we expect to learn a lot comparing with other QCD results (see Refs.\cite{KHLE,LELAST}), which give a much larger entropy ($\propto\,z^2$) in QCD.
 We plan to clarify this discrepancy in our further publications.

 It should be noted that the multiplicity distribution are quite different for DIS (BK amplitude) and for dipole-dipole scattering in spite of the same value of the entropy.
-Indeed, we have seen in \eq{MD67} and \eq{MDDD11} that $\Psi $ for dipole-dipole amplitude is rather equal to $\sqrt{\Psi}$ for BK amplitude.
-It is instructive to note that situation turns out to be quite different from the one dimensional models in which $\Psi_{dipole-dipole}\Lb \xi\Rb = \Psi_{BK} \Lb \sqrt{\xi}\Rb$ ( see Refs. \cite{MUSA,LEMD1M}). ~
+Indeed, we have seen in \eq{MD67} and \eq{MDDD11} that $\Psi $ for dipole-dipole amplitude is rather equal to $\sqrt{\Psi}$ for BK amplitude at large values of $\xi$.
+The relation between them at arbitrary $\xi$ is plotted in \fig{knocmp}.

+It is instructive to note that situation turns out to be quite different from the one dimensional models and for dipole-dipole interaction of Ref.\cite{LEDIDI} in which $\Psi_{dipole-dipole}\Lb \xi\Rb = \Psi_{BK} \Lb 2 \sqrt{\xi}\Rb$ ( see Refs. \cite{MUSA,LEMD1M,LEDIDI}). ~

 ~

 ~

 \begin{boldmath}